International Champagne Horse Registry

 All horses have RED (e) pigment in their coats, manes and tails; and many also have BLACK (E).

-Red-only is usually called CHESTNUT, and is the same, according to presently known genetics, as anything known as SORREL.
-Colors like Palomino, Gold (champagne) and red dun are built upon this red-pigment-only base.
+Red-only is usually called CHESTNUT, and is the same, according to presently known genetics, as SORREL.

 Horses with BLACK pigment also include bay, brown, and solid black, and all modifications of those, such as Amber (champagne), brown cream, and grulla.